jcwynder/interactive-user-registration-form/README.md

 - `color: #777;`: Sets the color of the small text to a medium gray, often used for hints or supplementary information.
 - `margin-top: 3px;`: Adds a small margin above the small text.

+`.password-toggle-btn`:

+- `position: absolute;`: Positions the toggle button relative to its nearest positioned ancestor (the `.password-input-container`).
+- `top: 50%;`: Vertically centers the toggle button within the input field.
+- `right: 30px;`: Positions the toggle button 30 pixels from the right edge of the input field.
+- `transform: translateY(-50%);`: Adjusts the vertical position to ensure the button is perfectly centered.
+- `background: none;`: Removes any default background styling.
+- `border: none;`: Removes any default border styling.
+- `cursor: pointer;`: Changes the cursor to a pointer, indicating the button is clickable.
+- `font-size: 1.1em;`: Sets the font size of the icon inside the button.
+- `color: #777;`: Applies a medium gray color to the icon.
+- `padding: 0;`: Removes any default padding.
+- `line-height: 1;`: Ensures the icon is vertically aligned within the button.

+`.password-toggle-btn:hover`:

+- `:hover`: Applies styles when the user hovers over the toggle button.
+- `color: #333;`: Changes the icon color to a darker gray on hover, providing visual feedback to the user.

 `button[type="submit"]`:

 - `width: 100%;`: Makes the submit button take up the full width of its parent container.